-The best ultraportable laptops you can buy in 2020
+The best ultraportable laptops you can buy | Engadget

 Best overall: Dell XPS 13

-The XPS 13 has been one of our favorite laptops for about five years, but in 2019, Dell made it close to perfect.
-The 2020 model improved upon the tried-and-true notebook even further and cemented its place at the top of our best ultraportables list.
+Dell didn’t overhaul the XPS 13 for 2021, because why fix what isn’t broken?
+Instead, the company brought in more optional add-ons so customers could make its flagship laptop as personalized as possible — as long as they have the cash to do so.

-The latest updates may seem minor, but they make a big difference in daily use.
-First, Dell removed the excessive chin bezel below the screen, letting the 13.4-inch display extend from corner to corner.
+The XPS 13 has been one of our favorite laptops for years thanks to its slim, attractive design, powerful performance and solid battery life.
+In 2020, we saw Dell remove the excessive chin bezel below the screen, letting the 13.4-inch display extend from corner to corner.
 It now has a 16:10 aspect ratio, which is better than before but not quite as good as a 3:2 ratio.
 We prefer taller screens because they reduce the amount of scrolling necessary to browse web pages and review documents comfortably.
 The XPS 13’s display continues to support HDR and Dolby Vision, so you’ll get top-notch video quality whenever you stream.

-Dell also increased the size of the trackpad by 17 percent and extended the keyboard so it reaches the edges of the chassis.
-The company achieved this by enlarging the keycaps, which makes the keyboard even more comfortable to type on.
-While the MagLev keyboard on the XPS 13 2-in-1 isn’t terrible, we’re happy that Dell kept the traditional scissor mechanism on the standard clamshell model.
+New for 2021 is the optional 3,456 x 2,160 OLED display, which you can add to the XPS 13 for about $300 extra.

-Otherwise, the XPS 13 is just as thin and light as it has been for the past couple of years.
+The XPS 13 remains just as thin and light as it has been for the past couple of years.
 It weighs only 2.64 pounds and measures just over a half-inch thick at its widest point.
-It’s not the flashiest ultraportable on our list, but honestly we kinda dig its subtle design.
+We also like its spacious trackpad and comfortable, scissor-switch keyboard.
+It may not be the flashiest ultraportable on our list, but honestly we kinda dig the XPS’ subtle design.
 It looks and feels like a flagship device, but it never feels ostentatious.

-The 2020 model has a slightly better battery life than the 2019 model, too.
-It clocked just under 16 hours in our testing, which is about four hours more than last year’s model and roughly five hours more than the new MacBook Air.
-The only downsides: Connections are limited to a couple of Thunderbolt 3 ports and a headphone jack, and the base configuration is a bit underpowered.
-It previously had only 4GB of RAM (which we’d never recommend), but now the $999 model has a 10th-gen Core i3 processor, 8GB of RAM and a 256GB SSD.
-A Core i3 processor is less than ideal for a daily driver, so we recommend choosing a model with either a Core i5 ($1,099) or Core i7 ($1,399) processor instead.

-It’s never been easier to recommend the MacBook Air and that’s mostly thanks to improvements Apple made in the 2020 model.
-The latest model has the new Magic Keyboard that Apple introduced in the 16-inch MacBook Pro and suffice to say, it’s far more comfortable and precise than the controversial butterfly keys of yesteryear.
-You’ll find firm, springy buttons here and any typing errors are probably due to human error, rather than a stuck key.

-The latest MacBook Air looks very similar to past models with its 2.8-pound aluminum chassis, tapered profile and 13.3-inch, 2,560 x 1,600 Retina display.
-It doesn’t rock a Touch Bar like MacBook Pros do, but it does have the TouchID fingerprint sensor for quick logins.
-We clocked 11.5 hours of battery life in our testing, so the Air should be able to last through a full day’s work and then some.
-Unsurprisingly, Apple only included a headphone jack and two Thunderbolt 3 ports — dongle life will persist for the time being.

-In addition to new 10th-gen Intel processor, Apple upped the base storage to 256GB in the 2020 edition.
-We’re also happy that the $999 base model comes with 8GB of RAM (double the memory in the base XPS 13), although we wish it also included a Core i5 processor rather than Core i3.
-Nevertheless, most people who want a Mac will find the latest MacBook Air has just the right combination of design, specs and price to fit their needs.
+Those set on the XPS 13 in 2021 will find Tiger Lake processors powering the laptop, and the option to trick it out with up to 32GB of RAM and 2TB of storage.
+Notably, the base model includes 8GB of RAM much better than the 4GB minimum on past models.
+Four gigs is rarely enough for a daily driver (unless you’re looking at a Chromebook), and it’s reassuring to see Dell finally came around on that.
+If you’re going to upgrade anything when ordering directly from Dell, we recommend springing for the Core i5 processor instead of sticking with the base Core i3.Buy Dell XPS 13 starting at $999

 The Spectre x360 13 is the culmination of years of improvements on HP’s part.
-It combines most things we want in a great laptop, and more, in a convertible design.
+It combines most of the things we’d want in a laptop, including a versatile convertible design.
 Old-school 2-in-1s had a tendency to be wobbly and unstable, but this is anything but.
 Its metallic hinges provide a sturdy structure for the machine when in laptop mode and spin smoothly whenever you need to work in tent or tablet mode.

-The model we reviewed had a 1080p touchscreen, but HP gives you the option to outfit the Spectre x360 13 with a 4K AMOLED panel — a good choice for creatives and streaming aficionados (just be prepared for shorter battery life).
-By no means is a 4K panel necessary on a 13-inch machine, but companies have been adding them as options on flagships to satisfy all the display nerds out there.
-Regardless of the panel you choose, the laptop’s 90-percent screen-to-body ratio will provide an immersive experience when you’re watching movies on Netflix.
-The keyboard is also quite comfortable and we like that HP made the buttons as large as possible, stretching them all the way to the edges of the chassis.
+The model we reviewed in 2019 had a 1080p touchscreen, but HP gives you the option to outfit the Spectre x360 13 with a 4K AMOLED panel — a good choice for creatives and streaming aficionados (just be prepared for shorter battery life).
+By no means is a 4K display necessary on a 13-inch machine, but companies have been adding them as options on flagships to satisfy all the display nerds out there.
+Regardless of the screen you choose, the laptop’s 90-percent screen-to-body ratio will provide an immersive experience when you’re watching movies on Netflix.
+The keyboard is also quite comfortable and we particularly like that HP made the buttons as large as possible, stretching them all the way to the edges of the chassis.

-HP also included an IR camera for Windows Hello, a Precision touchpad and a few more ports than you’d expect to see on an ultraportable of this size.
-Its edges hold two USB-C ports for charging and data, a USB-A port (!!!) and a microSD slot.
+In addition, HP included an IR camera for Windows Hello, a Precision touchpad and a few more ports than you’d expect to see on an ultraportable of this size.
+Its edges hold two USB-C ports for charging and data, a USB-A port and a microSD slot.
 The machine’s 14.5-hour battery life makes it even more versatile, as it lasts an entire work or school day with juice left to spare.